Response solutions for wave equations with variable wave speed and periodic forcing: Introduction

-where $a_0>0$.
-The variable propagation speed with respect to $t$ describes a change of the quantity of the total energy, hence the effect of time-dependent coefficient is crucial for the asymptotic behavior of the solution.
-One of the main tasks for such problems is the precise analysis of solutions to \eqref{E1.3} by virtue of taking into account the properties of the coefficients.
+has been investigated as a linearized model of the Kirchhoff equation, which describes the vibration of an elastic string \cite{kh1994}.
+The effect of the time-dependent coefficient is crucial for the asymptotic behavior of the solution (\cite{Hirosawa2007Wave}).
+One of the main tasks for such problems is to give the precise analysis of solutions by taking into account the properties of the coefficient $a$.
 There have been many results from the point of view of the Cauchy problem.
-A pioneer consideration of the local well-posedness on \eqref{E1.3} was Colombini, De Giorgi and Spagnolo \cite{Colombini1979Sur}, also refers to \cite{Hirosawa2007Wave,Hirosawa2010wave,Reissig2011hyperbolic,Colombini2015hyperbolic,Colombini1986hyperbolic}.
-Under some no-strict hyperbolicity condition, i.e.,

-related results are given in \cite{Colombini1983hyperbolic,Hirosawa2013weakly}.
-In spite of the wide study for the cauchy problem for the linear model, we more care about the existence of periodic solutions of the nonlinear model \eqref{E1.1} with $a(\cdot)$ being $2\pi$-periodic and the forcing term $f$ depending on $t,x,u$.
+A pioneer consideration of local well-posedness results associated with \eqref{lp} subject to non-Lipschitz continuous coefficients was given by Colombini et al. \cite{Colombini1979Sur}.
+They described the Gevrey and the $C^\infty$ well-posedness of \eqref{lp} with respect to H\"{o}lder and Log-Lipschitz continuity of the coefficients.
+In \cite{Hirosawa2007Wave,Hirosawa2010wave}, Hirosawa established the energy estimates for $d$-dimensional wave equations